PierpaoloFerrante/COVID-19-in-Italy/README.md

 \
 ***Publications***

-folder "Plots" contains the main published material
+The folder "Publications" contains the main published material:
 - Paper2.pdf is a paper anyalizing the first 2 years of COVI-19 in Italy and included in the research tipic [1]
 - Paper1.pdf is a paper anyalizing the first year of COVI-19 in Italy and introducing the negative binomial model
 - FactSheet1.pdf is a fact sheet resuming the project results